 Marathon is an athletic sporting activity of high load and great intensity over long distance as well as an athletic sport with high risk.
 It has high demands on participants’ physical conditions.
-Those who desire to participant in marathon race shall be in good health condition, have running and relevant training experience over a long time period.
-Participants may choose one race event to register for based on their own physical condition and capability.
+Those who desire to participant in marathon race shall be in good health condition with running and relevant training experience over a long time period.
+Participant may register for one race event from Full Marathon (42.195 KM), Half Marathon (21.0975 KM), Mini Marathon (About 5 KM) and Family Marathon (About 3 KM) in accordance with his/her physical condition and capability.

-2) Requirements for participants’ physical conditions
+Requirements for participants’ physical conditions:

 Anyone suffering from any of the following diseases is not recommended to participate in the race:

 i) Congenital heart disease and rheumatic heart disease.